 Ingredients

-- 1 lb package of black bean pasta
+- 1 lb black bean pasta

 - 1 red onion – chopped